activitystream/slate/source/includes/as-api/_aspects.md

 #Aspects
-Aspects are commonly used event and entity extensions which have rich support in Activity Stream in regards to processing and representation.
-The offer a normalized/structured way to store common information in a way that makes it possible for us to build rich functionality and ui that meet common needs without restricting customization.
+Aspects are commonly used extensions of events and entities that have rich support in Activity Stream with regard to processing and representation.
+They offer a normalized/structured way to store common information in a way that makes it possible for us to build rich functionality and a ui that meet common needs without restricting customization.

 ## AB Testing
 ```shell